Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 # Subnational ICT Opportunities in South Africa
 ## Case Example for How to Use TelluBase Income Distribution Data

+> *Your methodology really tackles the blind spots that broader forecasting often misses. the way you've layered socioeconomic factors shows thoughtful analysis that actually translates into something useful.*
+Mahvash Khan

 There is a strong trend among global companies toward understanding markets at subnational levels.
 They always face local players who have a keen sense for subnational opportunities.

 **TelluBase** is immensely useful for understanding subnational markets.
 It contains macro and consumer data for 218 countries, 2600 cities, and 2500 subdivisions (states, provinces, regions, etc.)